Rules of the auction

 2.5.
 By submitting an Application, the Owner expressly acknowledges that he has read through, understood and agrees to all terms and conditions set forth in these Rules.

 2.6.
-When closing each Auction, or when entering into the Sales Contract using the function “Buy now”, a separate Sales Contract, with all necessary documents related to the transfer of the ownership rights of the Owner towards the Property to the Highest bidder, will be entered into between the Owner and the Highest bidder.
+When closing each Auction, a separate Sales Contract, with all necessary documents related to the transfer of the ownership rights of the Owner towards the Property to the Highest bidder, will be entered into between the Owner and the Highest bidder.

 3. Participation at the Auction

 3.1.
 Any natural or legal person, having registered on the Platform and having signed with the Auction House the Agreement on the Participation at the Auction, and who has not been removed from the Platform or suspended can participate at the Auction.

 3.2.
 The Auction House shall have the right not to enter into the Agreement on Participation at the Auction or to suspend the Bidder if the latter fails to comply with the Rules, or has violated these Rules in the past, or the Auction House has reasonable doubts about the solvency of the Bidder and transparency of the transaction, or the Bidder has not paid the Auction fee.

 4.1.
 The Property belongs to the Owner under the rights of ownership.